Rp70/docker-php-5.3/README.md

+# For Your Information

+This repo was cloned from https://github.com/helderco/docker-php-5.3 and used as a base image for PHP-FPM 5.3 custom build at https://github.com/Rp70/docker-php.

 # PHP 5.3 FPM

 PHP 5.3 [reached EOL](http://php.net/eol.php) on 14 Aug 2014 and thus, official docker support was [dropped](https://github.com/docker-library/php/pull/20).
 I still needed to run 5.3 with FPM so I built this image based on the latest official builds of PHP.